-With more than fifteen years of experience, Common Sense Media pioneered the field of digital literacy and digital citizenship with their award-winning curriculum, developed in partnership with the Harvard Graduate School of Education.
-Today, their free resources and training reach nearly 1 million educators in over 97K schools across the country, including 75% of U.S. Title I schools, and nearly 2,500 educators in Miami.
+For the past 21 years, Common Sense has been working to improve the lives of all kids and families by providing the trustworthy information, education, and independent voice they need to thrive in the 21st century.
+Over a decade ago, Common Sense Media pioneered the field of digital literacy and digital citizenship with their award-winning curriculum, developed in partnership with the Harvard Graduate School of Education.
+Today, their free resources and training reach nearly 1.3 million educators in over 90K schools across the country, including 81% of U.S. Title I schools, and nearly 2,900 educators in Miami.

 Leaders & Partners